-Pursuant to the Shallcross Employment Agreement, as amended, Mr. Shallcross is entitled to an annual base salary of \$585,000 and an annual performance bonus of up to seventy five percent (75%) of his annual base salary.
-The annual bonus will be based upon the assessment of the Board of Mr. Shallcross's performance.
-The Shallcross Employment Agreement also includes confidentiality obligations and inventions assignments by Mr. Shallcross and non-solicitation and non-competition provisions.
+Pursuant to the 2022 Employment Agreement, Mr. Shallcross is entitled to an annual base salary of \$585,000 and an annual cash performance bonus of up to fifty percent (50%) of his annual base salary as well as discretionary annual equity awards pursuant to the Company's incentive plans.
+The annual bonus will be based upon the assessment of the Board of Directors of Mr. Shallcross's performance.
+The 2022 Employment Agreement also includes confidentiality obligations and inventions assignments by Mr. Shallcross and non-solicitation and non-competition provisions.